 To locate and download the latest version of the BIOS or device driver(s) for the computer manually, follow the steps below.

-- Open a web browser and go to www.hp.com home page, click SUPPORT & DRIVERS link at the top of the page to display the Support & Drivers page.Alternately, open a web browser and click on this link to go to the Software and Driver Downloads page.
+- Open a web browser and go to www.hp.com home page, from the Support drop-down menu near the top of the page, select Download drivers to display the Support & Drivers page.Alternately, open a web browser and click on this link to go to the Software and Driver Downloads page.

-- On the Software & Driver Downloads page, use the drop-down menu to Select your operating system, and then click Next to display a list of available BIOS and device driver downloads.NOTE:Device driver updates are listed by category.
+- On the Software & Driver Downloads web page, use the drop-down menu to Select your operating system, and then click Next to display a list of available BIOS and device driver downloads.NOTE:Device driver updates are listed by category.
 For example, device driver updates for audio devices are listed under Driver - Audio.